maximillianus/GetDataWeek4/README.md

 There will be 3 files in this repository:

 1. run_analysis.R : the script to analyze data and output tidy data
-2. CodeBook.md : A code book that explains the script, the data, and the output files.
+2. CodeBook.md : A code book that explains the variables of the data summary choices.
 3. README.md : Read this README file first to understand all the files and scripts in this repository.
+This README also provides explanation on how the script works.

 ###**Explanation on run_analysis.R**

 This script assumes that the working directory contains a folder of unzipped package downloaded from this link (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
 Here is the step-by-step algorithm process it runs:

 1. set working directory to the folder containing necessary files.
 2. read features.txt files and extract out the positions of all the necessary mean and std variables and save it into a vector 'f'.